 Military Divorce Lawyers in San Diego Providing Legal Services and Advice for Clients in California

-It is estimated that the divorce rate among military members is considerably higher than among civilians.
+It is estimated that the divorce rate among military families is considerably higher than among civilians.
 If you are a military member or a military spouse considering getting a divorce in California, it is crucial to understand how military divorces work and the critical role an attorney can play in helping you get through this process as a service member or the spouse of a service member.

 In California, the steps to initiating a military divorce are similar to a civilian divorce.
 First, you must check residency requirements, which means either you or your spouse must have lived or been stationed in California for at least six months and at least three months in the county where you plan to file for divorce.